Joseph Caryl

 Joseph Caryl (November 1602 – 25 February 1673) was an English ejected minister.

 Life

 He was born in London, educated at Merchant Taylors' School, and graduated at Exeter College, Oxford, and became preacher at Lincoln's Inn.
-He frequently preached before the Long Parliament, and was a member of the Westminster Assembly in 1643.
+He frequently preached before the Long Parliament.
+He was a member of the Westminster Assembly in 1643.
 By order of the parliament he attended Charles I in Holmby House, and in 1650 he was sent with John Owen to accompany Cromwell to Scotland.

-In 1662, following the Restoration, he was ejected from his church of St Magnus-the-Martyr near London Bridge.
+In 1662, following the Restoration and the Act of Uniformity 1662, he was ejected from his church of St Magnus-the-Martyr near London Bridge.
 He continued, however, to minister to an Independent congregation in London until his death in March 1673, when John Owen succeeded him.

+Caryl was buried in St. Michael Paternoster Royal Churchyard, London.

 Works

 His piety and learning are displayed in his commentary on Job (12 vols., 1651–1666; 2nd edition, 2 vols., fol.
 1676–1677).
 It was first published in parts from 1650 by Matthew and Mary Simmons.
 Their son, Samuel, committed himself to publish it as a single work and Mary transferred the rights to him in 1673.
 However it took several years to be ready and it was published in two volumes in 1676 and 1677.